beyondessential/tamanu/install-docker-image.md

 # Intro
 This is a quick guide on how to use the Dockerfile included in this repo.
-It requires you to install `yarn`, `git` and `node` and pre-supposes a fully operational dev environment running.
+It requires you to install `docker`, `yarn`, `git` and `node` and pre-supposes a fully operational dev environment running.
 For how to do this please consult the [README.md](./README.md) file in the root but read on for more details on just getting the Docker containers working.

 # Pre-install
 ## Download Docker